Bukaaki/Bukaaki/README.md

 - 👋 Hi, I’m @Hazard
-- 👀 I’m interested in learning HTML, CSS and JAVASCRIPT
+- 👀 I’m interested in learning HTML, CSS, JAVASCRIPT, JAVA, PYTHON, RUBY, C++ AND PHP
-- 🌱 I’m currently learning HTML & CSS
+- 🌱 I’m currently learning HTML, CSS & JAVASCRIPT
 - 💞️ I’m looking to collaborate on evrything i can help and learn from
 - 📫 You can reach me via Discod: rQHazard#7467